 - Companies with blogs generate 67% more leads per month than non-blogging firms. (source)

 - 80% of business decision makers prefer to get company information in a series of articles versus an advertisement. (source)

-By creating, publishing, and distributing content that is in line to your market’s problems, you can generate topics that provide fresh, relevant solutions.
+By creating, publishing, and distributing content that is in line with your target market’s problems, you can generate topics that provide fresh, relevant solutions.
 In line with that, you can upsell your products or services through your content while building trust and industry authority for your brand.

 Related article: How to Boost Search Rankings Through Content Marketing

-Distribution is a crucial part of Content Marketing.
-A well-written and well-researched content is no good without the effort of distributing it to your target market.
+As mentioned, content distribution is a crucial part of content marketing.
+A well-written and well-researched piece of content is no good when you fail to effectively distribute it to your target market.